youngq0408/Spam-Mail-Prediction/README.md

 ## Objective
 Email spam classification is a classic problem in natural language processing (NLP).
 In this project, we:
-- Preprocess a dataset of labeled emails
+- Preprocess a dataset of labeled emails.
-- Transform text data into numerical features using `TfidfVectorizer`
+- Transform text data into numerical features using `TfidfVectorizer`.
-- Train a **Logistic Regression** model
+- Train a **Logistic Regression** model.
-- Evaluate the model's performance on unseen data
+- Evaluate the model's performance on unseen data.

 ## Dataset
 This project uses one dtatsets, `mail_data.csv`.
 This dataset contains **5572 rows** and **2 columns**
-- `Category`: Indicates the label of the message (`spam` or `ham`)
+- `Category`: Indicates the label of the message (`spam` or `ham`).
-- `Message`: Contains the actual text of the mail
+- `Message`: Contains the actual text of the mail.

 ## Tools and Libraries
 -**Python:** Core language used for analysis and modeling.